A Lotte Data – Minecraft Data Pack

 • Droppers, dispensers, observers, pistons, and levers can be crafted with any stone crafting material rather than just cobblestone.

-• Iron trapdoors are crafted from six iron ingots rather than four for consistency with wooden trapdoors.
-The recipe outputs two trapdoors rather than one as compensation for higher material cost.
+• Iron trapdoors and copper trapdoors are crafted from six ingots rather than four for consistency with wooden trapdoors.
+The recipes output two trapdoors rather than one as compensation for the higher material cost.

-• The arrangement of the recipe for iron bars has been adjusted as otherwise it would collide with the new iron trapdoor recipe.
+• The arrangement of the recipes for iron bars and copper bars has been adjusted as otherwise it would collide with the new trapdoor recipes.

 • Leather horse armor requires wool in addition to leather, and one less leather in total.